Termination of Employment

 The University’s Right to Terminate Employment

-An employment relationship with administrative/professional staff at the University is on an at-will basis.
+An employment relationship with administrative and operational support/professional staff at the University is on an at-will basis.
 Therefore, the University has the right to terminate the employment relationship at any time, with or without cause or notice.
 In situations when Purdue terminates a staff member’s employment, it is in the best interest of the employee and the University to make the termination effective immediately.
 To accommodate an immediate termination, the University provides separation pay for eligible staff members as outlined in the Separation Pay Policy (VI.F.1).
 See www.purdue.edu/policies/human-resources/vif1.html.

 Exit Interview